-Fest’s critical and scholarly writing on contemporary literature and culture has appeared in boundary 2 (also interviews here and here), The b2o Review (also here), Critical Quarterly, Critique: Studies in Contemporary Fiction, First Person Scholar, Studies in the Novel, and Wide Screen; essays have also been published or are forthcoming in the collections David Foster Wallace and “The Long Thing”: New Essays on the Novels (Bloomsbury, 2014), Scale in Literature and Culture (Palgrave Macmillan, forthcoming 2018), and The Silence of Fallout: Nuclear Criticism in a Post-Cold War World (Cambridge Scholars, 2013).
-His 2014 interview with J. Hillis Miller is being reprinted in Reading Inside Out: J. Hillis Miller in Conversation (Sussex Academic Press, forthcoming 2017), and a short collaborative piece will appear in Joseph A. Dane’s Begging the Question: Chauceriana, Book History, and Humanistic Inquiry (Mythodologies II) (Marymount Institute Press, forthcoming 2018).
+Fest’s critical and scholarly writing on contemporary literature and culture has appeared in boundary 2 (also interviews here, here, and here), The b2o Review (also here), CounterText, Critical Quarterly, Critique, First Person Scholar, Genre, Studies in the Novel, and Wide Screen; essays have also been published in the collections David Foster Wallace and “The Long Thing”: New Essays on the Novels (Bloomsbury, 2014), Scale in Literature and Culture (Palgrave Macmillan, 2017), and The Silence of Fallout: Nuclear Criticism in a Post-Cold War World (Cambridge Scholars, 2013).
+His 2014 interview with J. Hillis Miller has been reprinted in Reading Inside Out: Interviews and Conversations (Sussex Academic Press, 2017), and a short collaborative piece is in Joseph A. Dane’s Begging the Question: Critical Reading in Chaucer Studies, Book History, and Humanistic Inquiry (Mythodologies II) (Marymount Institute Press, 2019).

 Bradley J. Fest’s curriculum vitae.